Hilarioo/Portfolio-Website/README.md

-# Mobile First | Responsive Portfolio Website v2.0
+# Mobile First | Responsive Portfolio Website

 [https://hilario.io](https://hilario.io)

-Responsive portfolio website created with Context API, ReactJS, Typescript, and Vite.
+Responsive portfolio website created with HTML5, CSS, and Vanilla Javascript.

 I created the website with a Mobile-First Approach since more people surf the web on their mobile devices than on desktops.
 The website dynamically changes, allowing the design and content to resize accordingly.